ModelOriented/DALEX-docs/dalex/adding-new-fairness-metric.md

 # How to add a new fairness metric?
-Fairness module supports all metrics that are based on the confusion matrix.
+Fairness module in `dalex` supports all metrics that are based on the confusion matrix.
-If user wants to add a custom metric there are certain actions to be performed.
+If the user wants to add a custom metric, there are certain actions to be performed.

 ## Necessary steps
-1. Go to file containing support functions and classes in fairness module `DALEX/python/dalex/dalex/fairness/_group_fairness/utils.py`
+1. Go to file containing utility functions and classes in the fairness module `DALEX/python/dalex/dalex/fairness/_group_fairness/utils.py`

 2. In a class `SubgroupConfusionMatrixMetrics` add a formula for a metric that depends on confusion matrix and bind it to some variable.
 This variable should be initialized with `np.nan` just like other metrics.
 If there is a denominator, be sure that it is greater than zero.
 Add the variable to `cf_metrics` dict.

 3. Now the new metric is accessible through the fields in the object (eg. `parity_loss`) and through various visualization methods after passing it to the `metrics` parameter.

 ## Adding a new metric to `fairness_check` plot and print

-To add the metric to `fairness_check` plot type and print method there are following actions to be performed.
+To add a new metric into the `fairness_check` plot type and print method there are following actions to be performed.

-1. First to function `fairness_check_metrics()` in `DALEX/python/dalex/dalex/fairness/_group_fairness/utils.py` add your metric or supersede the existing one.
+1. First to function `fairness_check_metrics()` in `DALEX/python/dalex/dalex/fairness/_group_fairness/utils.py` add your metric or supersede an existing one.

 2. Then in function `plot_fairness_check_clf()` in `DALEX/python/dalex/dalex/fairness/_group_fairness/plot.py` where names of metric are changed, you may also change your name.